bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 I spent a ridiculous amount of time fiddling with the layout of my book, like figuring out how to get Pandoc to do certain things.
 That's true.
-But anyway, it's nice to have like a high level document, like a pretty PDF and then a bib and then you know, you can see the middle of this discussion.
+But anyway, it's nice to have like a high-level document, like a pretty PDF and then a BIP, and then you know, you can see the middle of this discussion.
-But yeah, anyway,
+But yeah, anyway.

 Mike Schmidt: 00:56:43

-And there's actually versioning new venue that you want your idea or your code to get in.
+And there's actually versioning a new venue that you want your idea or your code to get in.
 And this is something that James is working on, which is this Bitcoin inquisition.
 James, as part of the process or what you're going through, do you see that you wanna have OpVault activated there now?
 Is that like the playground where ideas that are truly valuable get activated in Bitcoin Inquisition?